Apocalypse Clown: Plot

 In Dublin, Bobo refuses to accept that he has been fired from a clowning job at a hospital and continues to perform it to children, while two living statues come into conflict with Funzo, a clown who scares away children, and Pepe is lambasted by his idol Jean Ducocque after his mime act.
 After Ducocque dies, Jenny—a writer at a clickbait publication—is assigned to cover the funeral, after mockery from her office about a one-night stand with Bobo.
 Ducocque's funeral in Naherbawn is derailed: Jenny rejects Bobo's advances, a clown called The Great Alphonso announces his comeback television performance, and violence breaks out between the statues and Funzo.
 The attendees are jailed, but escape when a solar flare causes a widespread power outage.

 Travelling by clown car, Alphonso mocks Bobo's childhood design of a dangerous three-person clown stunt.
 They reach a hot dog stand and learn about the chaos that has broken out from the outage.
 The group stays overnight with a commune in the forest until their disastrous clown show is interrupted by the statues' arrival.
 Alphonso kidnaps Jenny and takes her to a conspiratorial acquaintance, Tim, who claims to have predicted the flare.
 Jenny wants to use Tim's transmitter and Alphonso's circus tower mast to broadcast a news report.
 Meanwhile, the other clowns crash their car and trek across a barren wasteland.
 Low on morale, Funzo describes how she accidentally doused people in lighter fluid as a child.
 Funzo, Bobo and Pepe agree to stop dressing as clowns and use their real names: Janet, Ken and Dean, respectively.
 They burn their clothes.

 Alphonso and Jenny arrive at the circus and Alphonso wins over child bullies to work for him.
 He imprisons Jenny unless she agrees to be his assistant.
 After recruiting Tim, Janet, Ken and Dean devise a plan to get past the children but are immediately captured when Janet releases a flare too early.
 Tim reveals that Alphonso drowned Tim's brother in gunge as revenge for insulting Alphonso's Fun Club.

 During Alphonso's televised performance, Funzo, Bobo and Pepe adopt their clown characters again to perform the stunt Bobo designed as a child.
 The statues arrive and restrain Alphonso, Funzo attacks, and Bobo and Tim drown Alphonso in a pit of gunge.
 The clowns set up the transmitter for Jenny's news report, where she begins describing a grand conspiracy involving pedophile lizards selling harvested DNA to China.
-She is intervened by electrical power returning.
+She is interrupted by electrical power returning.
 At the burial of Ducocque, after society has returned to normal, Jenny turns down Bobo again and Funzo, Bobo and Pepe agree to form a troupe.